-The National Neighborhoods Indicators Partnership is coordinated by the Urban Institute of Washington, D.C. and governed by the NNIP Executive Committee.
+The National Neighborhood Indicators Partnership is coordinated by the Urban Institute of Washington, D.C. and governed by the NNIP Executive Committee.

 Urban Institute is overall coordinator of NNIP.
-The network is directed by Kathy Pettit, assisted by Tom Kingsley as Director Emeritus and Leah Hendey as Deputy Director.
+The network is co-directed by Kathy Pettit and Leah Hendey.
 With guidance from the Executive Committee, the Urban Institute:

 - Leads in developing the strategic vision for the network and spearheads the NNIP Executive Committee.

 - Plans and develops the program for the partners' meetings, including sessions on policy issues, technology, business development.

 - Identifies and vets new potential partner cities.

 - Develops curated content for the NNIP website.

 - Prepares proposals for funding, receives and oversees grants to support the partnership, and is accountable to funders for overall performance.